 Quitting the show also may have meant leaving her job at The Oppenheim Group—a decision that could have affected what Chrishell Stause’s net worth looks like now.
 And with her first book, Under Construction, and multiple seasons of Selling Sunset under her belt, Chrishell Stause’s net worth is looking high.
 But how does it compare to her Hartley and the rest of her Selling Sunset cast?
 Keep on reading for everything we know about Chrishell Stause’s net worth in 2021.

 How much does Chrishell Stause make from Selling Sunset?

-Selling Sunset co-star Davina Portratz revealed to Evoke that commissions are split between the salesperson and the brokerage—meaning the Oppenheim Group’s owners, Jason and Brett Oppenheim, always receive a cut of the displayed commission.
+Since joining The Oppenheim Group on Selling Sunset, Stause has sold a sevreal multi-million dollar homes, with commissions in the tens of thousands.
+But that doesn’t mean she’s taking home the entire payout listed in the series.
+Selling Sunset co-star Davina Portratz revealed to Evoke in 2020 that commissions are split between the salesperson and the brokerage—meaning the Oppenheim Group’s owners, Jason and Brett Oppenheim, always receive a cut of the displayed commission.
 While Davina couldn’t “discuss [what] our commission splits are” with the outlet, she did explain that “everyone has different splits based on their background and experience and their relationship with the brokerage.
 It depends also [on] how much the broker was involved sometimes but usually, it’s a set split.”

-What is Chrishell Stause’s net worth in 2020?
+What is Chrishell Stause’s net worth in 2021?